Margaret Joy Tibbetts: Office of Strategic Services

+Diplomacy in the United Kingdom

+After the end of the war, Tibbetts again considered becoming a professor.
+She was offered a teaching position at Smith College, but instead accepted a position at the State Department in the Office of British Commonwealth Affairs.
+In this position, she was primarily involved in briefing and debriefing employees at the U.S. consulates in Canda.
+In 1948, she attended the United Nations General Assembly in Paris.

-Tibbetts was sworn into the Foreign Service in 1949, and her first assignment was in the Political Affairs section of the U.S. embassy in England.
+Tibbetts was sworn into the Foreign Service in 1949, and her first assignment was in the Political Affairs section of the Embassy of the United States, London.
 One of her major tasks over the next few years was to monitor British policy towards Africa, especially the debate over whether or not to create a Central African Federation.
 The Federation was formed in 1953, and it consisted of Southern Rhodesia (Zimbabwe), Northern Rhodesia (Zambia), and Nyasaland (Malawi).
 Tibbetts encouraged the U.S. government to support the British decision, and thus helped facilitate American involvement in the Federation.
 While serving at the embassy in London, Tibbetts attended a conference in Mozambique, visiting several parts of Africa on her journey.
 In 1955, the State Department posted her to the consulate in Leopoldville (Kinshasa), in what was then the Belgian Congo (Democratic Republic of Congo).
 She served for two years, focusing on economic issues.
-In one noteworthy message, she warned her colleagues back in Washington about the potential for Congolese union leaders such as Patrice Lumumba to play a key role in future nationalist movements.
+In one noteworthy message, she warned her colleagues in Washington about the potential for Congolese union leaders such as Patrice Lumumba to play a key role in future nationalist movements.
 In 1957, Tibbetts returned to the State Department and joined the European Bureau.